 - Preparation of the application and supporting documents (1-2 months depending on the case).

 - Upon submission of your application you will be asked to pay the due diligence fees and 10% of the government processing fee.
-Processing time from two to three months.
+Processing time for citizenship applications are up to 3 months.

 - When you first visit Antigua and Barbuda, you can take the oath of allegiance.
 Alternatively, you can visit an Embassy, High Commission or Consular Office of Antigua and Barbuda to fulfill this requirement (it must be done within one year from the date you receive the citizenship).

-Questions and answers on citizenship by investment in Antigua:
+Questions and answers on citizenship by investment in Antigua & Barbuda:

 Question: We currently consider investment in order to get citizenship in Antigua & Barbuda.
 When shall we be expected to take oath of allegiance under the program?

 Answer: The oath can be taken anytime in the first year of citizenship issuance.
 It can be done either on Antigua or you can do it at any Antiguan embassy or consulate (Toronto, London, etc.)

 The passports can be picked up in Antigua (during your first trip) or sent to you by courier anywhere you ask.

 Question: I always thought that before certificate of naturalization and passport can be issued the applicant must take oath of allegiance (the normal sequencing in many countries is like this).
 And from your message I can see that in Antigua you can get passport before and take oath after.
 Please, dispel my doubts.